15. Student Discipline

 (ii) New evidence which the student was unable to provide earlier in the process, for valid reasons, and its absence would have materially affected the outcome.
 New evidence must be submitted with the request for review, and the student must show good reason why the evidence was not introduced during the Category 1 investigation.

-32. On receipt of a reporting form, the Academic Registry (Faculty Registrar, Student Discipline) shall review the report and the evidence, and conduct a preliminary assessment.
+33. On receipt of a reporting form, the Deputy Registrar shall review the report and the evidence, and conduct a preliminary assessment.
 This will include a risk assessment under the University’s duty of care to determine any conditions on the student’s continued registration pending the outcome of disciplinary procedures, and possible deferral of the investigation pending criminal investigation / legal proceedings.

-33. Following the preliminary assessment, an Investigative Officer will be appointed from a pool of trained academic staff.
+35. Following the preliminary assessment, the Lead Investigative Officer will be appointed from a pool of trained staff.
+In some cases, a Support Investigator will also be assigned due the complexity of a case or the number of witnesses to be interviewed.
 The University also retains the right to appoint an external Investigative Officer.

 Action by Academic Registry